cair/GraphTsetlinMachine/README.md

 ## Tutorial

 In this tutorial, we will create graphs for the Noisy XOR problem and then train the Graph Tsetlin Machine on these graphs.
-Start by creating the training graphs:
+Start by creating the training graphs using the _Graphs_ class:
 ```bash
 graphs_train = Graphs(
     10000,